21 min read

 Finally, we arrive at perhaps the least studied and most fascinating aspect of mandalas: The proliferation of mandala images during the psychedelic experience.

 The connection between psychoactive plant use and almost every culture that has shared this planet is universally proven and accepted.
-In fact, far from being an anthropological deduction, it appears to be sheer common sense and humility.
+Far from being an anthropological deduction, it appears to be sheer common sense and humility.
 If current cultures share the same desire to expand their consciousness, it seems a logical assumption that our ancestors did, too: Humans have a love affair with intoxication.
 An obsession with altered states.

 Therefore, I will not expand on that here.
 Instead, this section will map the connection between mandalas and psychoactive experiences.

-Even before the psychedelic discussion begins, it is worth noting that visions of mandalas have been reported in almost every facet of psychic experience.
-As Jung and Campbell noticed, they are a universal motif in dreams, art, and mythologies.
-History is littered with countless reports of mandalic visions during mystical and near-death experiences, fasting practices, sensory deprivation techniques, and mediation practices, in addition to visions of mandalas as a result of disorders like epilepsy and schizophrenia.
-Furthermore, mandalas, geometrical patterns, and hallucinatory images have even been found in petroglyphs and cave paintings and throughout indigenous art forms, such as the Dreamtime paintings of the Australian aborigines.
+Furthermore, mandalas, geometrical patterns, and hallucinatory images have even been found in petroglyphs and cave paintings and throughout indigenous art forms, such as the Dreamtime paintings of the Indigenous Australians.
 In numerous shamanistic traditions, they have been considered messages from the spirit world.

 Users of psychedelics frequently report visions of mandalas, Yantra-like geometries, fractals, and otherworldly forms during their experiences.
 The universality of these visions and the consistency in their description is very curious indeed.